Saffith/PICO8-WTK/README.md

 This color will be made transparent when the icon is drawn.
 If this is set to a number, that color will be made transparent, and the palette will be reset after drawing.
 If this is `nil` the palette will not be affected.

-`icon.new(num, [trans,] [func])`
+`icon.new([props])`
+Create a new icon.
+Properties:
+* `num`: The number of the icon or a function returning that number.
+The icon will be passed as an argument to the function.
+Default: `0`
-Create a new icon. `num` can be a number or a function that returns a number. `func` is a function to be called when the icon is clicked.
-The icon will be passed as an argument.
+* `on_click`: A function to be called when the icon is clicked.
+The icon will be passed as an argument to the function.
+Default: `nil`

 #### Button